 Indigeneity and heritage constitute salient group identities with varied expressions and associations – ranging from unique socio-cultural-linguistic practices, to customs, to unique living landscapes.
 They are interrelated and of great theoretical and practical relevance across disciplines in HASS.

 Our research is undertaken in partnerships with other universities in Indonesia and abroad, in collaboration with other stakeholders (government and non-government agencies and local communities).
-We leverage these partnerships to enhance local capacity through shared resources and research on indigeneity, heritage and identities enabling in-depth understanding and proper management of the issues, which are critical for policy-making, sustainable peace, democracy, and social harmony in contemporary Indonesia.
+We leverage these partnerships to enhance local capacity through shared resources and research on indigeneity, heritage and identities, thereby enabling an in-depth understanding and proper management of the issues, which are critical for policymaking, sustainable peace, democracy and social harmony in contemporary Indonesia.